iamanjalibhasker/delta-demo3/README.md

 # new delta -demo

-   This is a demo project
+   This is a delta-demo project,